snowplow-referer-parser/nodejs-referer-parser/README.md

 console.log(r.uri)                // result of require('url').parse(...) (url.UrlWithStringQuery)
 ```

+## Run the examples

+Run the examples with ts-node, so install all dependencies:
+`npm install`

+and then execute the example you want with
+`npx ts-node [examplefile]`:

+- `npx ts-node example.ts`
+- `npx ts-node example.fp.ts`
+- `npx ts-node example.prototype.ts`

 ## Copyright and license

 The referer-parser node.js (JavaScript) library is copyright 2013 Martin Katrenik.